SapnaSah/Blockchain-Based-Secured-Voting-System/README.md

 - **Backend**:
   - Express.js with TypeScript
-  - PostgreSQL database with Drizzle ORM
+  - MySQL database with Drizzle ORM
   - Passport.js for authentication
   - WebSocket server for real-time communication